sumowll/BD4H-Bootcamp/web/env-local-docker.md

 Please refer to [this link](https://docs.docker.com/machine/reference/create/) for some detail instruction.

-Everytime you created a new terminal window, and before you execute 'docker *', you are supposed to type the follow command:
+Every time you created a new terminal window, and before you execute any command of 'docker *', you are supposed to run the following command:

 ```bash
 eval $(docker-machine env default)